Adam-Al-Rahman/portfolio/content/jobs/DNA-Storage/index.md

   - The answer is my friend, YES.
 - Theoretically we can save 1 Zetabytes of data per gram of DNA.
 - Currently we can only save 215 petabytes per gram.
-- Synthetic Dna is read using `DNA Sequenser`.
+- Synthetic Dna is read using `DNA Sequencer`.
 And if any error occurs it is corrected by `Error-Correcting Code`.
-- Down side of Dna-Storage is that `Synthesizing Dnas` cost arround $3500/MB  (megabyte).
+- Down side of Dna-Storage is that `Synthesizing Dnas` cost around $3500/MB  (megabyte).